In your first year, meet with one of Stetson’s Pre-Law Advisors to discuss:

 - Be courteous and notify other schools that you have declined their offer.
 Inform your pre-law advisor of your results and your decision.

 - After graduating, send your final academic transcript to the law school of your choice.

-- Send an email to the Office of Alumni Engagement informing them of your choice of law school.
+- Send an email to Stetson's Career and Professional Development informing them of your choice of law school.
 The university is proud of you and we like to keep record of our distinguished graduates.